concourse/governance/README.md

 ## Amending the Governance Model

 > Frankly, I am more used to solving computer problems than human problems, so
-> this may be naive, it may feel too rigid, or it may feel completely
+> this process may be naive, it may feel too rigid, or it may feel completely
 > ambiguous.
 Nothing here is set in stone.
 Please improve it as necessary and
 > remove this disclaimer once we feel more confident. - **@vito**